SandyaS72/SandyaS72.github.io/research.md

 ---
 layout: page
 title: Research
-subtitle: Capturing valuable information from the human body to improve healthcare
+subtitle: Making valuable information from the human body accessible to healthcare
 ---

 ### The Autonomic Nervous System